Sitecore-Community/Sitecore.Speak.Guidance/readme.md

 This guideline is a living guideline and is open to suggestions and improvements.
 You are welcome to raise issues and propose your pull-requests for the SPEAK collaboration guidelines.

+**Acronym**

+SPEAK is an acronym for Sitecore Process Enable Accelerator Kit.
+BCL is an acronym for Business Component Library.

+**SPEAK typo**

+When writing about SPEAK, you should always use capital case.
+On social media, "SPEAKui" is also acceptable to refer to the SPEAK twitter account.

+There are exceptions to that rule.

+- In Javascript, the variable will be called Speak (PascalCase) even if it is an acronym because in JavaScript full capital case for a variable or a name-space means a constant (like Math.PI).
+- When naming our layouts or items in SPEAK, we have also used the PascalCase notation.
+As we found that SPEAK-layout was an ugly name, we went for Speak-layout.
+Normally only the SPEAK project and the BCL should have items containing the name SPEAK.

 **Disclaimer**

-Note that this guideline is new and some part of the current is not entirely reflecting what is described below.
+This guideline is new and some part of the current is not entirely reflecting what is described below.
 If it is the case, it would be kind of you to re-format it following the current guidelines.

 ##Filling Issues